By Zaida Diaz

 My brand is empowering, it’s comfortable, it keeps it real . . .
 She’s like that one friend you want to have by your side when things are going great and when things get tough.

 What business goals have you already realized at this point?

 I’m still learning my business every single day because no day is the same.
-But I can say this, I’ve learned that their was a missing pieces to our Latina fashion community.
+But I can say this, I’ve learned that there was a missing piece to our Latina fashion community.
 We weren’t being empowered to love our Latina selves.
 And I’m happy to say that we’re along side other amazing Latina owned brands that are helping mold the Latina fashion industry.

 What new goals are you setting for your business?